Incorporating in Ohio

 Establish Your Presence as a Business in Ohio

 You’ve got all the official business stuff out of the way, but now’s an important matter for your company’s success: connecting with your clients as a professional Ohio business.
 In most industries, it’s important for your credibility to have a website and business email at your own domain at minimum.
-That’s why we give you a domain name free for a year, and we include 90 days free of your own secure website (SSL) and an Ohio business phone number and service line (easy to link to your devices).
+That’s why we give you a domain name free for a year, and we include 90 days free of your own secure website (SSL) and an Ohio business phone number.
 No additional upfront cost, cancel anytime, and your data is never sold.
 Just everything to start building your Ohio business presence today.

 HEY, WE CAN HELP.